metasfresh/metasfresh-documentation/_webui_collection/EN/Compensation_group_schema_product_category.md

 1. Go to the field **Compensation Group Schema** and select the desired schema, e.g. *Compensation Group I*.
 1. [metasfresh saves the progress automatically](Saveindicator).

-## Alternate Configuration
+## Alternate Configuration - Subcategorization
 Instead of linking a product category to a compensation group schema, you can also subordinate it to another category which in turn is linked to a compensation group schema.
-Consequently, during the group discounting process the schema of the parent category will be applied to the compensation grouping.
+Consequently, during the group discounting process the schema of the *parent category* will be applied to the compensation grouping.
 This way you can sort individual products into different categories and still give discounts on them as a group.

-[Follow this link](ParentProductCategory) to the description on how to set a parent product category.
+[Follow these instructions](ParentProductCategory) to set a parent product category.

 ## Example
 ![](assets/CompensationGroupSchema_ProductCategory.gif)